 We will be using double sea kayaks which are very stable and easy to use.

 Previous kayaking experience is required.
-You will need to feel comfortable with the idea of paddling offshore in ocean swell, wind chop, fog and among whales!
+You will need to feel comfortable with the idea of paddling offshore with some ocean swell, wind chop and wildlife!

 As far as things to bring, here are a few suggestions I can offer: